-- Tell – Then tell them you are going to share their thoughtful feedback if it is okay.
+- Tell – Then ask their permission to share their thoughtful feedback.
 People want to be known for their valuable insights.

-Creating and cultivating a large group of advocates is a really great marketing tactic that can pay huge dividends in the growth of your brand, increase of subscribers and boost in profit.
-And the financial investment to create brand advocates is really small compared to the pay off.
+Creating and cultivating a large group of advocates is a really great marketing tactic that can pay huge dividends in the growth of your brand, increase of your subscribers and boost in your profit.
+Best of all, the financial investment to create brand advocates is really small compared to the pay off.